nimra471/OpenLane/docs/source/Interactive_Mode.rst

 Interactive Mode
 ================

-OpenLane run in a interactive mode by using ``-interactive`` where every steps of a design run by the user.
+You can run OpenLane in an interactive mode for greater control for each step of the design flow as follows:

 .. code-block:: shell

     ./flow.tcl -interactive

-A tcl shell will be opened where the OpenLane package is automatically sourced:
+This opens an interactive TCl interpreter window.

 .. code-block:: shell

     % package required openlane

-Then, able to run the following main commands:
+You will be able to run the following commands:

 .. code-block:: shell